mearns/js-test-framework/README.md

 Pass a function that will exercise your unit under test or perform whatever other actions you want to test.
-Any value returned other than a thennable will be captured as the result value, which can subsequently be inspected and asserted on in calls to `then`.
+Any value returned other than a thennable will be captured as the result value, which can subsequently be inspected and asserted on in calls to `oneMay`.
 If the provided function returns a thennable, then whatever value it fulfills with will be used as the result value.

 If your unit under test is expected to return a thennable and you want to actually inspect the thennable, as opposed to the settled state of the thennable, you'll need to wrap it inside an Object before returning it from the provided function.

-Note that if the provided function fails, the test is _not automatically failed_.
+Note that if the provided function fails, or a returned thennable rejects, the test is _not automatically failed_.
 A result object is created that encapsulates the results of your function, whether it failed or not.
+This is the primary conceptual difference between `given` and `when` (functionally they have different signatures as well).

-The result object is the one that is passed to your `then` inspectors.
+The result object is the one that is passed to your `oneMay` inspectors.
 This provides an easy way to test failure cases.
 Similarly, if the thennable returned by your `when` function rejects, the test is not automatically failed, but the information about the rejection is captured in the result object for inspection.